 ‘John avoids whoever he offended yesterday.’

-Therefore, one conclusion drawn in Łęska (2016) is that Case attraction in Polish który-relatives is possible only if the morphological form of the relative pronoun is compatible with the case marking on the external head noun, which in this case is accusative GoQ.
-However, since accusative GoQ in object position cannot induce default agreement, as the present study has revealed, it appears that Case attraction must be further restricted by the structural position of the head noun and the relative pronoun, such that only a subject head noun can transmit Accusative Case onto the subject relative pronoun.
-This is explained by the fact that an object GoQ phrase is marked for structural Accusative and, thus, transmission of inherent Accusative Case from the higher numeral in the HN is blocked.
+Therefore, the conclusion can be drawn that Case attraction in Polish który-relatives is possible only if the morphological form of the relative pronoun is compatible with the case marking on the external head noun, which in this case is accusative GoQ.

 In Polish subject co-relatives, the relativization site is realized as a gap due to the lack of subject resumption.
 Since the null operator does not have any morphological form, the relative operator for both virile and non-virile head nouns can undergo Case attraction (Łęska 2016).
 Yet this mechanism applies only to subject GoQ head nouns ((33) from Łęska 2016: 131), as opposed to object head nouns (34), which patterns with the observation made for który-relatives.
 Therefore, it could be concluded that default agreement with the predicate of the RC is not possible with object GoQ head nouns in general, following from the assumption that the Accusative Case of the quantifier on the external head noun can be transmitted only from subject GoQ.